-Because these adventures are geared toward mature minds with interest in deeper issues such as history and heritage, and our adventures are long and sometimes strenuous, the JTX limits its guests to those over age 12 on most tours.
-Some tours are geared toward families with any age kids, and that is noted in the description.
-We also must exclude those with medical conditions that may make these adventures and extended outdoor exposure hazardous to their health. return to top
+Because these adventures are geared toward mature minds with interest in deeper issues such as history and heritage, and our adventures are long and sometimes strenuous, the JTX limits its guests to those over age 10.
+We also must exclude those with medical conditions that may make these adventures and extended outdoor exposure hazardous to their health.

 What do we need to bring along?